laura-perez/ToyRobot/README.md

 On the publish screen Click on "More action" -> Settings to open the publish profile settings.

-Set the deployment mode to "Self-contained".
+Set the deployment mode to "Self-contained" and target to your targeted environment.
 Save and publish.

 ## Usage